tendeo/CS5319/README.md

 - **Data Access Layer**: Repositories for database operations and Mappers for entity-DTO conversion
 - **Domain/Entity Layer**: Entity classes representing database tables

-This architecture is implemented in the `layered-architecture` branch and provides better separation of concerns compared to the 2-tier Client-Server architecture.
+This architecture provides better separation of concerns compared to the 2-tier Client-Server architecture.

 ### Structure